carpenox/tldialer-timeout-worker/README.md

 # Instructions

-Put both tldialer.js and tldialer-timeout-worker.js in your `vicidial/agc` directory normally this is in `/srv/www/htdocs/agc`
+Put both tldialer.js and tldialer-timeout-worker.js in your `vicidial/agc` directory normally this is in `/srv/www/htdocs/agc` Make sure that tldialer-timeout-worker.js loads first.

 Add tldialer.js to load as the first script in your `<head>` `<script src="/agc/tldialer.js" type="text/javascript></script>`